 Haggis is another great dish in preservation.
 When the great hunters would get their game, they would eat the good stuff (also known as the Prosser back straps) and then salt the remainder for preservation purposes.
 The innards would then be mixed with cereal and cooked in the beast’s stomach.
 Most believe that Haggis comes from Scotland, however the origin of the term clearly implies it is Norwegian.
 Perhaps the Vikings were not conquering other lands to plunder, but to find some new recipes.
 Perhaps the reason the Vikings were able to conquer was because the locals would rather submit than be forced to eat Haggis and Lutefisk.
 But for the Norwegians who found themselves stuck in Scotland, having a stomach full of cereal and other parts proved a delicacy that revolted those who tried to conquer them.

 But enough about history.
 Each culture found unique ways to preserve food to survive.
-On a mass scale, humans have developed more palatable, less nutritious methods of preservation — and it is the processing and preserving of this food that led to a lack of famines.
-Between an increased in processed foods and the lack of famines, we have obesity.
+On a mass scale, humans have developed more palatable, less nutritious methods of preservation — and it is the processing and preserving that led to a lack of famines.
+Between an increased in processed foods and the lack of famines, we have obesity, ultimately giving rise to procedures such as Lap-band surgery.

 Processed foods – what’s the point?

 Processed foods are examples like pastries, flour, fried rice, cakes, cookies, as well as sugars.
-Non-processed carbohydrates like grains, oats, lentils, and beans are preferred sources of food.
+Non-processed carbohydrates like grains, oats, lentils, and beans are preferred.

-The difficulty with processed food is that it is essentially like digesting the foods, allowing more calories to be released early in the digestive tract.
+The difficulty with processed food is that it is essentially a form of digestion in itself, allowing more calories to be released early in the digestive tract.
 Processing allows more calories to escape early.

 Low Fat Foods